 The ticker symbols for the different classes of common stock are typically separated by a period.
 Viacom is an example of a famous company that has different classes of common stock.
 The most popular version that investors buy is the Class B shares which are quoted under the ticker symbol "via.b".

 Berkshire Hathaway is another example of a famous company with multiple classes of common stock.
-The reason they chose was because they decided to never split their stock.
+The reason they chose to have multiple classes was because they decided to never split their stock.
 Because of this the price of 1 share of their stock now costs $112,000 to buy (as of August 2007).
-Therefore they created Class B shares that have a value of 1/30th of the original shares (now Class A) and 1/200th of the per-share voting rights.
-The tickers for the different classes of Berkshire Hathaway stock are "brk.a" and "brk.b".
+They then created a second class of stock that would be affordable to the average investor.
+These Class B shares have a value of 1/30th of the original shares (now Class A) and 1/200th of the per-share voting rights.
+The tickers for the different classes of Berkshire Hathaway stock are "brk.a" and "brk.b"..